Posted on Updated on 5 Comments

 I hope that you are enjoying my Italian food blog Mangia With Michele and all of my Italian recipes and Italian-American recipes!

-If you’ve tried this Spicy Italian Marinated Mushrooms recipe or any other recipe on the blog, please let me know how it went in the comments below — I love hearing from you!
+If you’ve tried this quick pickled mushrooms recipe or any other recipe on the blog, please let me know how it went in the comments below — I love hearing from you!

 You can also FOLLOW ME on FACEBOOK and INSTAGRAM to see more delicious food and what might be going on behind the scenes!

-Spicy Italian Marinated Mushrooms Finished and Styled in Bowl.
+Spicy Italian Pickled Mushrooms Finished and Styled in Bowl.

 Michele